Dr. Molly G. Yarn

 BA, Drama, Tufts University, 2009

+I was a co-editor of the Royal Shakespeare Company’s revised edition of the Complete Works (Bloomsbury, 2022), a role focused on preparing annotations regarding performance.
 During my time in professional theatre, I’ve worked with or interned for Theatre for a New Audience, Jermyn Street Theatre (London), American Repertory Theatre (Boston), Williamstown Theatre Festival, the Cambridge Arts Theatre, and Shakespeare in the Park (NYC), among others.
 During my time at Cambridge, in addition to my academic work, I became the president of the Marlowe Society, which produced such seminal British theatre practitioners as Peter Hall, Trevor Nunn, Ian McKellen, and Tom Hiddleston, just to name a few.
 Additionally, I headed up a team of international scholars writing explanatory glosses to accompany Jermyn Street Theatre’s Sonnet Project, running during the pandemic shutdown.
 From March until August, a different actor read a new sonnet every day, and the videos were posted on Twitter, Facebook, and Instagram.
 These actors ranged from graduating drama students to celebrities such as David Suchet, Helena Bonham Carter, and Olivia Colman.
 (See press coverage here, here, here, and here.)

 I can be reached at molly dot yarn (at) gmail dot com or on Twitter @MGYarn.